-It is normal and healthy to produce a clear or white discharge from your vagina.
+It's normal and healthy to produce a clear or white discharge from your vagina.

 This mucus is produced naturally from the neck of the womb, known as the cervix.

-The amount of vaginal discharge varies throughout your menstrual cycle (brown discharge is usually the end of your period) and most pregnant women will get a 'pregnancy discharge'.
+The amount of vaginal discharge varies throughout your menstrual cycle (brown discharge is usually the end of your period) and most pregnant women will get a "pregnancy discharge".